rhit-Anar/ESP-IDF-Setup-Guide/README.md

    notepad sdkconfig
    ```

-## Other issues:
-Python Virtual Environment: python.exe make sue in esp-idf.
-$env:IDF_PATH  --> to check if idf path is correct directiny pinting to
+## TIPS FOR DEBUGGING ESP SET UP:
+-Python Virtual Environment
+-If you have a problem with running idf.py command or if your terminal can't recognize, go to section 4 and repeat the bridge conncetion steps.
+-If you have chnaged your path or downloaded new things, please close the PowerShell window and open a new one again.

-# ESP-IDF Bluetooth setup instruction
+# ESP-IDF Bluetooth Setup Instruction For Start Up
 Assumed: you have an working file of codes that u want to run on your machine. :)
 ## What to chnage in your given code:
 In your code: Look for idf_Something.yml file in your main folder. (usually same folder as the main.c).